Magnesium for Sleep in Ireland: Does Magnesium Glycinate Work? Evidence, Dosage and Best Forms

 References

-[Ref C] Yamadera W et al. (2007).
+[Ref D] Yamadera W et al. (2007).
 "Glycine ingestion improves subjective sleep quality in human volunteers, correlating with polysomnographic changes."
 Sleep and Biological Rhythms 5(2):126–131.

-[Ref H] HSE Ireland.
+[Ref I] HSE Ireland.
 Vitamins and minerals — Others (magnesium daily needs and supplement tolerance note).
 HSE →

-[Ref I] Food Safety Authority of Ireland (FSAI).
-Food supplements guidance — compliance rules for nutrition and health claims in Ireland.
+[Ref J] Food Safety Authority of Ireland (FSAI).
+Food supplements guidance.
 FSAI →